Manish-Ghumnani/NodeJS_API/README.md

 url: http://localhost:8080/api

-2. Running inside a Docker Compose var host = 'mysql';    //change in server.js
+2. Running inside a Docker ->
+  var host = 'mysql';    //change in server.js

 Go to the project folder:
   * Open terminal with the project path and run
 ```
 docker-compose up --build
 ```
-  * Open one more terminal and run
+  * Open one more terminal and run the following:
-    Here nodeassignment_mysql_1 is the mysql container, run docker ps to check the name of the container created for you.
  ```
 docker exec -it nodeassignment_mysql_1 bash
 mysql